andrei-murashev/fedorafig/README.md

 Very detailed output is printed to `stdout` when the utility is running.
 Can be specified with `-v` or `--verbose`

-### Triggering scripts with OS events
-You may want to execute some scripts after a certain OS event occurs.
-This functionality will be added later to the `$CFG_FILE`.

 ### Switch to JSON5 configuration files
 Configuration files will be parsed from files of the JSON5 format, a more user- friendly version of JSON.
 This will mark the 1.0.0 release.